cm718/GifTastic/README.md

 # GifTastic

-## Create a dynamic gif creation page using the Giphy API.
+## Create a dynamic page of cute animal gifs using the Giphy API.

 ### Click a preset button of a cute animal and watch the page fill with gifs.
 Or you can add a button of your own that will search the Giphy api.